kaliypsocraft/something-awesome/REPORT.md

 !!!! warning Format String Vulnerabilities

     1. Learning format string exploits extended upon the knowledge from buffer overflows.
 The main challenges associated with format string vulnerabilities was understanding the impact of certain format specifiers.
 For example using `%p | %p` or `%x | %x` to find the offset was relatively straightforward.
-However, then using this information to conduct arbitary writes took some time to wrap my head around.
+However, then using this information to conduct arbitary writes took some time to wrap my head around especially when using specific sizes such as `%hhn` to write a single byte e.t.c.

     NOTE: This is still an area which requires more tinkering.
 The challenge which I wrote to an address was conducted using pwntools and the payload it produced used alot of different-sized
 !!! info Fixes :wrench: